Understanding the Histogram Widget

 Unzip the .carto file packaged from “Download resources” of this guide, and import it to your account to create the map.
 Builder opens with US Counties as the first map layer and Railroad Accidents as the second map layer.Click on "Download resources" from this guide to download the zip file to your local machine.
 Extract the zip file to view the .carto file(s) used for this guide.

 Ensure that your Map View is zoomed to level 5 and that Auto style is applied to the Railroad Companies widget.
 Pan your map over towards Nebraska and Wyoming, where there happen to be a higher number of railroad accidents.

 When hovering over a Histogram widget, the number of records in each bucket appears.
 This is a good indicator of where you might want to filter data.

 Click once on the Histogram to display the range selector.

 This enables you to click and drag the start and end range of selected data.
-Only the selected filters appear on your dashboard, and any analyses are rerun and recalculated.
+Only the selected filters appear on your map, and any analyses are rerun and recalculated.

 Select the start and end range by clicking and dragging the edge of the buckets to change the range of selected data.

 When you create a histogram widget, you can define the number of buckets for the selected column from the WIDGETS list in Builder.
 For example, the following image displays the histogram widget options, where you can define the number of BUCKETS under the Data options.

 Once a selection is made from a histogram widget, you can CLEAR the selection or click ZOOM to filter deeper into a bucket.